-It may be a tricky language for foreigners to learn, but one of the great things about Danish is that you don’t technically need a particularly large vocabulary.
+It is — arguably — a tricky language for foreigners to learn, but one of the great things about Danish is that you don’t technically need a particularly large vocabulary.

 That’s because Danes aren’t very keen on inventing new words, or at least not in the traditional sense.
 Instead, we create conjoined words out of existing ones that literally – and we really do mean literally – describe the new term.